Communication

 About Letsignit

-Letsignit is an email signature management solution that enables organizations to turn their employees' email signatures into a powerful 1:1 engagement channel for their brands and campaigns.
+Letsignit is an email signature management solution that empowers organizations to turn employee email signatures into a dynamic and personalized engagement channel for their brands and campaigns.

 Questions